 Browse by Medical Category

-The Division of Rheumatology, Allergy and Immunology's Clinical Epidemiology Unit is located within the Mass General Department of Medicine's Mongan Institute.
+The Division of Rheumatology, Allergy and Immunology's Clinical Epidemiology Program is located within the Mass General Department of Medicine's Mongan Institute.
 Our researchers perform research related to allergic and rheumatologic diseases using clinical research methods that include advanced informatics, clinical epidemiology, primary data collection, and simulation science.
 Our group includes faculty members, as well as trainees, research assistants and data analysts.
 Our team has multi-disciplinary and far-reaching collaborations that have led to scientific advancements, as well as high impact, highly cited publications in JAMA, BMJ and others.

 Hyon K. Choi, MD, DrPH, Director, Rheumatology